naznine/Coding-Challenges/SUBMISSION_GUIDELINES.md

 4. Sample Output:
    - Include sample output or results from running your code

-## Challenge-Specific Requirements

-### Challenge 1: Data Preprocessing for Multilingual Garment Orders
-- Include your preprocessed DataFrame output
-- Explain your approach to language identification and translation

-### Challenge 2: Time Series Forecasting for Production Planning
-- Include your 30-day forecast with uncertainty estimates
-- Explain how you handled missing data and incorporated external factors

-### Challenge 3: Agentic Workflow for Quality Control
-- Include sample runs of your QualityControlAgent with different inputs
-- Explain your decision-making logic

-### Challenge 4: LLM Fine-tuning for Compliance Checking
-- Include your fine-tuned model (or instructions on how to reproduce it)
-- Provide sample outputs of compliance classifications with confidence scores

 ## Evaluation Criteria

 Your submission will be evaluated based on: